vgopal02/CoffeeQuiz/README.md

 -  Friends and family members  across global locations  have been asked to review the site and document any bugs and/or user experience issues.

 ### Known Bugs

 On some smaller mobile devices longer answer choices in the quiz section overlap into the next option.
 As there are only two such questions with longer answer choices font sizes on smaller devices have not been reduced beyond 16px.
 One option to resolve the problem being considered is to extend the height of the answers option choice box in smaller screens.

+### Challenges during deployment

+While the site was working at a local level, upon deployment to Github pages the site was unable to run the js code .
+Upon investigating the error was due to using incorrect file paths which when corrected had the site running properly.

 ## Deployment